twobitpunk/twobit-stm/README.md

 ### Server
   Installing the server is pretty simple (on Ubuntu):
   * Put the project files in `/opt/stm` or something similar
-  * copy or link the `stm.service` script to `/etc/systemd/system` and check paths and such are correct
+  * copy or link the `stm.service` script to `/etc/systemd/system` and check that paths and such are correct
   * run `systemctl daemon-reload`
   * copy the `stm-server.config` to `/etc` - edit to suit your fancy
   * install Python 3.6 or higher if it isn't already
-  * use `pip` to install `websockets`
+  * use Python `pip` to install `websockets`
   * try to run the service using plain Python like: `python3 stm-server.py` - check the output for errors (also the log file)
   * try running the service using `systemctl start stm.service`
   * If that works, you can enable autostart of the service by running `systemctl enable stm.service`

   If all that works, all you have to do is figure out what the local usernames of the accounts you wish to limit are.
 Do this by running `set` from the command prompt in Windows.
 The `USERNAME` variable has the bit you want.
 Modify `stm-server.config` to match the names and times you want.
-You can also use MS account names if you want.
+You can also use MS account names if you like.
 This is the better choice if your kids use more than one computer.

 ### Client
   Installing the client is also fairly simple:
   * Install Python >=3.6
   * Use `pip` (from in the scripts subfolder of you Python installation) to install `pywin32` and `websockets`
-  * Still in the scripts folder, run `python pywin32_postinstall.py -install` to put files in the right places.
+  * Still in the scripts folder, run `python pywin32_postinstall.py -install` to put PyWin32 files in the right places.
   * Put the `twobit-stm` project files in a folder - or just use the checkout folder
-  * Open a command prompt with administrator rights and go to the `twobit-stm` folder
+  * Open a command prompt with administrator rights and go to the `twobit-stm\client` folder
-  * Run `python stm-server.py install` and watch the output.
+  * Run `python stm-client.py install` and watch the output.
 There should be no errors
   * Make the `c:\etc` directory if you haven't got one and put the `stm-client.config` in it.
   * Check that the client configuration is pointing at the server installation.
   * Press `Win+R` and run `services.msc` - find the Screen Time Manager Service and start it.

   Check the output of client and server to see if they are communicating properly.
+If the client service refuses to start, you can run it from the command line with the debug option like so: `python stm-client.py debug`.
+This lets you see what is going on.

 ### Monitor GUI
   The monitor GUI app shares configuration with the client service.
 It may be run directly as `python stm_client_monitor.py` from the command line or a shortcut.
+It is really simple and it doesn't log anything.

 ### Notes
   My client machines are running Windows 10 and the server is a RasPi that is doing lots of other things too.
 The server can also be run on Windows if you want.